-When I was little I detested onions.
+When I was little I was not a fan of onions.
 I didn't like their flavor, their texture, their smell.
+Then I went off to college and during a night out with friends, they pressured me into trying onion rings.

-So often I see recipes for healthy dips for kids to enjoy with their raw veggies.
-I’ve tried many of them myself thinking, “If the dip is tasty enough, maybe they’ll enjoy this raw broccoli.”
 This tactic simply does not work for us.
 My kids see that big plate of suspicious veggies and then an even more suspicious bowl of dip with hidden ingredients and they run away screaming.

-it's about hiding that veggie inside the dip and enticing them another way.
+It's not about hiding the raw veggie under the dip, it's about hiding that veggie inside the dip and enticing them another way.

 A few nights ago I made my all-time favorite chicken gyros.
-I use the leftover tzatziki as a dip for days but no one else will touch it!
+I always use the leftover tzatziki as a dip for days but no one else will touch it!